-When planning a trip to Nepal, weather is particularly the most important things to keep in mind.
-Without a doubt the weather will always be the influencing factor depending upon what to do and see.
+When planning a trip to Nepal, the weather is particularly the most important things to keep in mind.
+Without a doubt, the weather will always be the influencing factor depending upon what to do and see.
 Nepal has four main seasons and several sub-seasons.

 Autumn is the peak tourist seasons which fall between September to late November.
 This season is just after the monsoon season so the air is dry and clear.
-The weather is stable, temperature is moderate and skies tend to be clear in almost all part of Nepal.
+The weather is stable, the temperature is moderate and skies tend to be clear in almost all part of Nepal.
 This is the perfect time for visiting Nepal.
-You can travel to northern Himalayas regions for trekking, travel and hike in mid-lands; take a trip to Lumbini, Bardia or Chitwan in terai region.
+You can travel to northern Himalayas regions for trekking to Annapurna, Everest, Langtang etc, travel and hike in mid-lands; take a trip to Lumbini, Bardia or Chitwan in Terai region.
 White river rafting, paragliding, canyoning are best with dry weather

 Late February to April is second busiest tourist season in Nepal.
 The climate starts cold but climbs steadily in proceeding months and weather tends to be more stable.
 The flowers in the valley begin to bloom, the trails are more crowded.
 The skies can be a bit hazy at times so the mountain views will be lessened in the distance.
 Yet, it the best season for jungle safari for wildlife watching, micro flights, rafting and many more adventurous activities.